 A few things…

 -The garden is not in pristine condition and not very up kept.
 Keep that in mind when visiting.

 -Parking is close by in the lot right in front of the Air and Space Museum

-Balboa park was established in 1868 under the name ‘City Park’ but didn’t really start taking it’s current shape and name until much later.
-In 1892 ‘The Mother of Balboa Park’ Kate Sessions, offered to plant trees and plants in the park which was 1.400 acres at the time.
+Balboa park was established in 1868 but didn’t really start taking it’s current shape until much later.
+In 1892 ‘The Mother of Balboa Park’ Kate Sessions, offered to plant trees and plants in the park which was 1400 acres at the time.
 Some of these trees still stand today.
 Below here is one of my most favorites.
 The Moreton Bay fig at Palm Canyon.
-It’s massive roots are not only amazing but also inspire lots of whimsical imaginations of quaint fairy homes and secret adventures… but in reality these roots mainly function as a playground and an elegant apartment complex to lots of squirrels.
+It’s massive roots are not only amazing but also inspire lots of whimsical imaginations of quaint fairy homes and secret adventures; but they mainly function as playground and an elegant apartment complex to lots of squirrels.

 Below here are the entrances The Museum of Man (currently under construction) and Museum of Art